Dev-cyril/Dango-models/README.md

-# Dango-models
+# Dango-CRUD
-This repository aims to go deeper into models in django
+This repository aims to go deeper into Django by treating the concepts of CRUD